 This biographical article is part of JAZZ.FM91’s supplementary research component to expand on The Journey to Jazz and Human Rights documentary podcast series.
 Click here to find out more.

 James Reese Europe was born on Feb.
 22, 1881, in Mobile, Ala., and was raised in Washington, D.C.
 During his youth, Europe received musical education, and consequently became an instrumental figure in the evolution of jazz from ragtime.
 In 1905, he moved to New York, where he began to earn a living playing ragtime piano at nightclubs.
 In 1910, Europe organized an ensemble of Harlem musicians, which he called the Clef Club.
 Under Europe’s direction, the Clef Club became a popular fixture on the society dance party scene in New York.
-By 1914, partly because of partnership with the white dance instruction team of Vernon and Irene Castle, Europe conducted the first all-black ensemble to present a concert of ragtime music at Carnegie Hall.
-In the same year, Europe recorded with his ensemble under the name of the “Jim Europe Society Orchestra,” becoming the first African-American enable to make commercial recordings.
+By 1914, partly because of partnership with the white dance instruction team of Vernon and Irene Castle, Europe conducted the first all-Black ensemble to present a concert of ragtime music at Carnegie Hall.
+In the same year, Europe recorded with his ensemble under the name of the “Jim Europe Society Orchestra,” becoming the first Black musician to make commercial recordings.

 Memphis Blues (1919)

 The song Memphis Blues was written by W.C.
 Handy in 1919.
 According to musicologist Charles Hamm, the song is a stark example of the original style of “blues” before the 1920s and ’30s.
 As Hamm points out, “most of the blues published and recorded before the 1920s bear little resemblance to the formal and harmonic patterns of traditional vocal blues, and at most, may contain a 12-bar blues phrase or two.”